 And those who are taken in death among you and leave wives behind – they, [the wives, shall] wait four months and ten [days].
 And when they have fulfilled their term, then there is no blame upon you for what they do with themselves in an acceptable manner.
 And Allah is [fully] Acquainted with what you do.”
 [Quran.com/2/234].

-It is permissible to a wife to remarry in Islam after her Iddah (waiting period) ends in order to maintain her chastity or to fill the emotional and the psychological emptiness due to the absence of the husband especially if she is young and has children who need a father.
-She has to choose the husband who will be kind and merciful to her children and be able to deal with them in a way that puts him in the place of their father.
+It is permissible to a wife to remarry in Islam after her Iddah (waiting period) ends in order to maintain her chastity or to fill the emotional and psychological emptiness due to the absence of the husband especially if she is young and has children who need a father.
+She has to choose a husband who will be kind and merciful to her children and be able to deal with them in a way that puts him in the place of their father.
 However, if she decides not to get married again and chooses to consider the interests of her children only, she is granted a great reward.
 The Widow who devotes herself to looking after the orphans will accompany the Prophet (Peace be upon him) in Paradise as he said,

 I and the one who looks after an orphan will be like this in Paradise,” showing his middle and index fingers and separating them” [Al Bukhari].

 To sum up, the widow is a woman who is destined to lose her husband who supports and provides for her.
-She needs a long time to adapt to her new life, for once the husband dies, she feels too weak and unable to make a decision or bear any responsibility.
+She needs a long time to adapt to her new life, for once her husband dies, she feels too weak and unable to make a decision or bear any responsibility.
 As time passes, she adapts to the new situation, particularly when those around her help her develop confidence in herself and her abilities.
-Islam keeps the financial, emotional and psychological rights of the widow and necessitates that the Muslim society should take proper care of her and her children.
+Islam keeps the financial, emotional, and psychological rights of the widow and necessitates that the Muslim society should take proper care of her and her children.